In Vitro Toxicity Testing

 In Vitro and Alternative Models for Regulatory Submission

-Dr Clive Roper and Dr Lauren Black were honoured to contribute to the American College of Toxicology’s ToxChats© podcast series.
+Dr. Clive Roper and Dr. Lauren Black were honored to contribute to the American College of Toxicology’s ToxChats© podcast series.
 In the first chapter of this episode, they discuss the current landscape of in vitro and alternative models and share their thoughts about the future direction of the field.
-In the second chapter, Dr. Paul Brown, Associate Director of pharmacology and toxicology at CDER/FDA, discusses the acceptance of in vitro models for safety evaluations and the value of integrative toxicology.
+In the second chapter, Dr. Paul Brown, associate director of pharmacology and toxicology at CDER/FDA, discusses the acceptance of in vitro models for safety evaluations and the value of integrative toxicology.
 Listen Now